About Me

 A COMPASSIONATE, AFFIRMING, & INTERSECTIONAL APPROACH

-My clinical lens draws from intersectional feminist theory, liberation psychology, and critical consciousness.
-This means I examine systems of oppression—like patriarchy, racism, religious control, and capitalism—and how they shape clients’ mental health in both obvious and more subtle ways.
+My approach is rooted in intersectional feminist theory, liberation psychology, and critical consciousness.
+This means I examine systems of oppression—like patriarchy, racism, religious harm, and capitalism—and how they shape clients’ mental health in both obvious and more subtle ways.

 NERDY STUFF (Part 1): Theories